A Stanford Law School dean once joked that her school offered aspiring lawyers the best of both worlds — a world-class education “in paradise.”

-Stanford is also — not surprisingly — one of the most competitive law schools in the U.S. Its admission rate regularly dips below 10 per cent.
-The cost of living in the San Francisco area also makes Stanford one of the more expensive law schools to attend.
+Stanford is also — not surprisingly — one of the most competitive law schools in the U.S. The cost of living in the San Francisco area also makes Stanford Law one of the more expensive schools to attend.
 However, graduates are well compensated for that cost by receiving an outstanding education and gaining membership in an alumni network, both of which will serve them well throughout their careers.

 559 Nathan Abbott Way

 Stanford, CA 94305-8610